WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 - Life Tap now starts at 1st level.
 It no longer reduces maximum hit points, but instead deals unresisted damage with a limited number of uses.
 - Fel Study choice delayed to 2nd level.
 - Shadow Embrace has been removed, and split into Demonic Knowledge and Soul Shards.
 - Demonic Knowledge allows you to build a growing number of known demon types.
-It is split into two parts; Grimoire of Service and Grimoire of Sacrifice, the former for summoning demons and the latter for draining their powers instead.
+It is split into two parts; Grimoire of Servitude and Grimoire of Sacrifice, the former for summoning demons and the latter for draining their powers instead.
 - Soul Shards function similar, but the number of ways they can be used has been increased.
 - New feature Soulforging at 5th level, adding more ways to use soul shards.
 - Fel Arcanum has been renamed to Nethermancy.
 Instead of adding a 1/LR spell of 6th - 9th level, the warlock gains one spell known from each level and one LR spell slot of each level.
 These spell slots can be used to cast any spell the warlock knows.